Nishchal30/Data_Science_Material/Supervised Machine Learning/Performance Metrics/Classification_performance_Metrics.md

 Predicted
 Value (y^)

-**So this tells us Out of all actual values how many are predicted correctly.**
+**Precision tells us how many of the correctly predicted cases actually turned out to be positive.**

 Practical example:
 If we have to classifiy whether the email is Spam or Ham